Shulk97/JPEG_detection_Resnet_SSD/README.md

 6) I tried to use the same parameters of SGD used for the original ResNet which are lr=0.1 and decay=0.0001, instead of the lr=0.01 and decay=0 used previously.
    The difference is not significative but a bit better.
 The low difference is probably due to the same reasons as in 5)

-7) Same as 6) but the architecture of the first layers of Y and CbCr are changed to follow the architecture "Up Sampling RFA" from Über.
+7) Same as 6) but the architecture of the first layers of Y and CbCr are changed to follow the architecture "Up Sampling RFA" from Uber.
 The results are better than 6).
-   This is consistant with the Über article which shows a difference of 0.3% of accuracy on average between "Up Sampling RFA" and "Late Concat RFA Thinner".
+   This is consistant with the Uber article which shows a difference of 0.3% of accuracy on average between "Up Sampling RFA" and "Late Concat RFA Thinner".

 8) The architecture is the same as 5) until CbCr and Y are concatenated.
 Then, the information only go through CB5 of original Resnet.
    The results are not that bad compared to other expriments and regarding the shallowness of the architecture.
 This architecture is useful for detection part because